Welcome to Take A Look!

 That’s why it’s important to have a safe WordPress log-in and password.
 What can you do?
 Make sure your username is not Admin or Administrator, change that WordPress password regularly and use different passwords than you use for other WordPress or FTP sites.

 Here’s the reason.
 By default, when you set up WordPress it comes with the username Admin, which means that when you log-in you type in the username Admin and a simple password.
 But this is giving the hackers half of the information they already need.
-If they already know that you are using this Admin, all they have left to guess is the password, right?
+If they already know that you are using this Admin username, all they have left to guess is the password, right?

 However, if your username is something like your first name or your first name and your last name, now they don’t know where to start.
 Now they are guessing about two different factors.
 That’s why even though WordPress, by default, sets your username as Admin, the first thing you should do is create a new user account and name it your first and last name, save it and then delete that original Admin account, that will cut down on a lot of automated attempts.